Difference between a Google Analytics Conversion and a Buyer Touchpoint

 • The user is using any Ad Blocking tools.

-As you can see there are fundamental differences between what GA and Marketo Measure consider a conversion to be.
-Therefore, it will be very likely that the number of conversions and the number of form Touchpoints will differ.
+As you can see that there are fundamental differences between what GA and Marketo Measure consider a conversion to be.
+Therefore, it is likely that the number of conversions and the number of form Touchpoints differ.